Portuguese Navy: Napoleonic Wars and the early 19th century

-In the late 18th century, under the command of the Marquis of Nisa, the Portuguese Navy took part in the Mediterranean Campaign of 1798 against the French Republic in Egypt and in the Siege of Malta.
+In the late 18th century, under the command of the Marquis of Nisa, the Portuguese Navy took part in the Mediterranean campaign of 1798 against the French Republic in Egypt and in the Siege of Malta.
 In November 1807, General Jean-Andoche Junot invaded Portugal in an attempt to expand Napoleon's continental empire.

-With insufficient forces to deter the invasion, in order not to be captured and keep the independence of the Kingdom, the Prince Regent John of Portugal activates an ancient strategic plan that the foresee the transference of the head of the Portuguese Crown to Brazil.
-The Prince Regent called upon his Navy to execute this mission and, on 29 November 1807, the Royal Family, the Government and 15,000 state and military officials and their families leave Lisbon and sail to Brazil, carried by a Portuguese fleet that included eight ships of the line, five frigates and five other smaller ships.
-The 84 gun ship Príncipe Real served as flagship, carrying on board the Prince Regent and his family.
+With insufficient forces to deter the invasion, in order not to be captured and keep the independence of the Kingdom, the Prince Regent John of Portugal activated an ancient strategic plan that foresaw the transfer of the Portuguese court to Brazil.
+The Prince Regent called upon his navy to execute this mission and, on 29 November 1807, the Royal Family, the Government and 15,000 state and military officials and their families left Lisbon and sailed to Brazil, carried by a Portuguese fleet that included eight ships of the line, five frigates and five other smaller ships.

+The 90-gun ship Príncipe Real served as flagship, carrying on board the Prince Regent and his family.
 The fleet arrived at Bahia on 22 December, and, finally, at Rio de Janeiro on 8 March 1808.
-The new Portuguese capital is established in Rio.
-Carried in the fleet, the Royal Academy of Midshipmen also arrives and is installed in Rio, as well as a part of the Royal Brigade of the Navy.

-In retaliation for the French invasion of Portugal, the Portuguese forces in Brazil conquer the French Guiana in January 1809.
-The amphibious invasion is done by a Portuguese naval flotilla supported by a British frigate, a force of 550 marines of the Royal Brigade of the Navy and 700 Brazilian regulars.
+The new Portuguese capital was established in Rio de Janeiro.
+Carried in the fleet, the Royal Academy of Midshipmen also arrived and was installed in the city, as well as a part of the Royal Brigade of the Navy.
+In retaliation for the French invasion of Portugal, the Portuguese forces in Brazil conquered Cayenne in January 1809.
+The amphibious invasion was done by a Portuguese naval flotilla supported by a British frigate, a force of 550 marines of the Royal Brigade of the Navy and 700 Brazilian regulars.